Chinnagottigallu mandal

-Chinnagottigallu mandal is one of the 34 mandals in Tirupati district in the Indian state of Andhra Pradesh.
+Chinnagottigallu mandal is one of the 36 mandals in Tirupati district in the Indian state of Andhra Pradesh.
 It is a part of Tirupati revenue division with its headquarters at Chinnagottigallu.

 History

 Chinnagottigallu mandal was a part of Chittoor district under Madanapalle revenue division until 2022.
-It was made part of the newly formed Tirupati district under Tirupati revenue division effective from 4 April 2022 by the Y. S. Jagan Mohan Reddy-led Government of Andhra Pradesh.
+It was made part of the newly formed Tirupati district under Tirupati revenue division effective from 4 April 2022 by the Government of Andhra Pradesh.